-Before you take Rebif®, tell your healthcare provider if you have or have had any of the following conditions:
+Before you take Rebif, tell your healthcare provider if you have or have had any of the following conditions:

-- mental illness, including depression and suicidal behavior - liver problems, bleeding problems or blood clots, low blood cell counts, seizures (epilepsy), or thyroid problems - · you drink alcohol - you are pregnant or plan to become pregnant.
-It is not known if Rebif[®] will harm your unborn baby - you are breastfeeding or plan to breastfeed.
-Rebif® may pass into your breastmilk.
-Talk with your healthcare provider about the best way to feed your baby if you take Rebif® flu-like symptoms.
-You may have flu-like symptoms when you first start taking Rebif®.
-You may be able to manage these flu-like symptoms by taking over-the-counter pain and fever reducers.
-For many people, these symptoms lessen or go away over time.
-Symptoms may include muscle aches, fever, tiredness, and chills
+- mental illness, including depression and suicidal behavior

+- liver problems

+- bleeding problems or blood clots

+- low blood cell counts

+- seizures (epilepsy)

+- · thyroid problems

+- you drink alcohol

+- you are pregnant or plan to become pregnant.

+It is not known if Rebif will harm your unborn baby.
+Tell your healthcare provider if you become pregnant during your treatment with Rebif

+- you are breastfeeding or plan to breastfeed.
+It is not known if Rebif passes into your breast milk.

+You and your healthcare provider should decide if you will use Rebif or breastfeed.
+You should not do both